LEHOANGNHI/Datastream2R/README.md

 Datastream is a paid-for service that provides financial and economic data.

-This class recreates the Static, Timeseries and Timeseries List downloads that are available in Excel with the 'Datastream for Office' application.
+This class recreates the Static, Timeseries and Timeseries List requests that are available in Excel with the 'Datastream for Office' application.

 This package uses SSOAP, which is not available from CRAN and must be downloaded and installed using: